JudsenHembree/SalientForPalmetto/docs/README_Palmetto.md

 ### 9. Try Examples

+You will need to replace my username with your own. simply run a grep -r jhembre and go through and swap out the username for places that make sense, aka the .py files.

+### 10. Try Examples

 Congratulations!
 SALIENT has been installed.
 The folder `torqueExamples` contains several example scripts to use SALIENT on Palmetto.

 To pre-download an OGB dataset before trying the examples, start python and type: